nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+Link.me shows an error message.
     * Use case resumes at step 2.

 * 3b.
 The given date-and-time has an invalid syntax (user input not formatted as yyyy-mm-dd HH:MM)
     * 3b1.
-AddressBook shows an error message and reminds the user of the correct format.
+Link.me shows an error message and reminds the user of the correct format.
     * Use case resumes at step 2.

 * 3c.
 The given date-and-time is invalid (eg. user input 2020-02-31 14:30)
     * 3c1.
-AddressBook shows an error message
+Link.me shows an error message
     * Use case resumes at step 2.

 * 3d.
 The given date-and-time coincides with the meeting with another client (eg. user is meeting 2 different clients at the same date and time)
     * 3d1.
-AddressBook alerts the user that the meeting coincides with another meeting with a specified client and asks the user to double-check the meeting time (request user to input Y/N to proceed or cancel).
+Link.me alerts the user that the meeting coincides with another meeting with a specified client and asks the user to double-check the meeting time (request user to input Y/N to proceed or cancel).
     * If Y, use case continues to step 4.
 If N, user case resumes at step 2.